x42/meters.lv2/README.md

 * click + drag on the calibration-screw allows to modify the reference level of the needle meters
 * shift + click on the calibration-screw resets to default
+* ctrl + click on meters with scalable GUI resets the window-size to 100%
 * clicking anywhere on the bar-graph meters resets the peak-hold

 Install